-Empowering communities: we will find and make the most of opportunities to support compassionate and connected communities to do things for themselves and will build trust with citizens through genuine and meaningful engagement and collaboration.
-By supporting people to get involved in decision-making and working together to learn from the knowledge and experiences of our communities, we can respond better to the needs and aspirations of local people, make sure they can shape their own lives, support them to protect themselves against challenges, and make better use of resources
+Empowering communities: we will find and make the most of opportunities to support strong, compassionate and connected communities to do things for themselves and will build trust with citizens through genuine and meaningful engagement and collaboration.
+The Council aims to empower communities by supporting people to get involved in decision-making and working together as equal partners to learn from the knowledge and experiences of our communities, we can respond better to the needs and aspirations of local people, make sure they can shape their own lives, support them to protect themselves against challenges, and make better use of resources.
+This can be via a range of tools including Local Economic Development Plans and enhanced Ward Plans.